 Minor because Changes in the input parameters would have minimal effect on the outcome of the overall calculation or analysis.

--than-minor if: Changes in the input parameters would have a more than minimal effect on the outcome of the overall calculation or analysis.
+More-than-minor if: Changes in the input parameters would have a more than minimal effect on the outcome of the overall calculation or analysis.

 5. Procurement Document Control